 Gold rings (5 gold rings)

-4. Which chemical is mostly used as anaesthetics?
+4. Which chemical is mostly used for anaesthetics?

 Nitrous oxide